zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ### Configuration and credentials

-First we will set-up a [configmap and secret](https://kubernetes.io/blog/2016/04/configuration-management-with-containers/) that will configure how RabbitMQ starts up and "secure" it with dummy credentials.
+First we will set-up a [ConfigMap and Secret](https://kubernetes.io/blog/2016/04/configuration-management-with-containers/) that will configure how RabbitMQ starts up and "secure" it with the same dummy credentials.

 Run:
 ```